chameleonhead/stratrack/libs/mql-interpreter/README.md

 vs postfix forms like `--a` and `a--`.

 The lexer skips `//` single line comments and `/* ... */` blocks entirely so they do not appear in the token stream.
+Single line comments may appear inside block comments, while `/*` inside a block does not start a nested comment.
+Unterminated comments cause lexing to fail.
 Identifiers may contain letters, digits and underscores and must not exceed 63 characters; longer identifiers will cause lexing to fail.
 In addition, reserved words such as `for` or `typename` are recognized as keywords and cannot be used as identifiers.

 Utility helpers include `ArrayResize()` to change the length of dynamic arrays and a comprehensive set of builtin function stubs.
 Besides